ncronquist/blog/_posts/2015-08-11-web-development-setup.md

 sudo apt-get install sublime-text-installer
 ```

-Sublime Text has tons of settings you can tweak to your liking, so I'm not going to go into that here.
-If you want to add plugins to Sublime though, and you will, then you will need to install [Package Control](https://packagecontrol.io/installation).
-I would also highly suggest going through Tuts+ [Perfect Workflow in Sublime Text 2](https://code.tutsplus.com/courses/perfect-workflow-in-sublime-text-2) course.
+Sublime Text has tons of settings you can tweak to your liking.
+I'm not going to go into that here, but I would highly suggest going through Tuts+ [Perfect Workflow in Sublime Text 2](https://code.tutsplus.com/courses/perfect-workflow-in-sublime-text-2) course.
 The course is a bit old, some of their suggested packages are outdated, and it was done on a Mac so some of the shortcuts will be a little different, but it has loads of great information on being more productive with Sublime Text and that experience will transfer to Atom as well.
+To get started with Sublime Text, you'll want to install [Package Control](https://packagecontrol.io/installation).
+This will make it much easier to add plugins to Sublime Text.

 #### Atom

-As I mentioned before, Atom is my primary text editor now and I think it does a better job of making settings more accessible, it comes with a package manager, and it seems to have more useful preinstalled packages.
+As I mentioned before, Atom has been my primary text editor for the last month and I think it does a better job of making settings more accessible, it comes with a package manager, and it seems to have more useful preinstalled packages.

 ``` bash
 sudo add-apt-repository ppa:webupd8team/atom